EPW80/Team-Profile-Generator/README.md

 # Team Profile Generator

-This is a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so there are unit tests for every part of the code to ensure that the application is working without errors.
+This Node.js command-line application collects information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+To ensure the maintainability of the code, unit tests have been written for every part of the application to confirm that it operates without errors.

 ## Application structure